terraform-mongodbatlas-modules/terraform-mongodbatlas-atlas-basic/README.md

 - Zero or more CIDR blocks.
 - A MongoDB Atlas cluster provisioned with AWS, GCP or AZURE provider.
 It can also be a free tier (TENANT) cluster.

-You can find detailed information of the module's input and output variables in the Terraform Public Registry <LINK_TO_REGISTRY>
+You can find detailed information of the module's input and output variables in the [Terraform Public Registry](https://registry.terraform.io/modules/terraform-mongodbatlas-modules/atlas-basic/mongodbatlas/latest)

 ## Usage